drake-mer/expensetrack/INSTALL.md

 the `~/.local/lib/python3.6/site-packages/`
 to your `PYTHONPATH` environment variable.

-The use a of virtual environments is not covered by this doc but is quite possible with minor tweaks.

 ## Demo script

-To check if everything is ok, a script `demo_script.sh` has been included for a quick start.
-It doesn't install dependencies, you will have to do it by hand.
+To check if everything is ok, run `demo_script.sh`.
+It will create the database schema and launch the webserver, then ask you for the creation of an superuser.

+At this point, you will be able to use the application by opening `ui-js/index.html` in your browser and to start creating users and records.